 Now that you know how to reach Lagos, and how to move around while you’re here, let’s talk about the main topic – what to do in Lagos.
 I also talk about my recommended places to eat and stay at the end of this post.

 1) Ponta da Piedade (for sunset)

-Ponta da Piedade means the point of pity, is one of the most famous tourist spots of Algarve.
+Ponta da Piedade means the point of pity and is one of the most famous tourist spots of the Algarve.
 If you are into viewpoints, then this is the place that you will want to come back to every single day.
-I did!
+I sure did!

 An easy point of reference here is the lighthouse.
 You need to walk a little further when you reach the lighthouse to find even better viewpoints.